DebugPrivilege/InsightEngineering/Time Travel Debugging (TTD)/6. TTD Case Study: GPO Missing in Print Deployment/README.md

 ## Conclusion

-The ADSI query error code `ERROR_DS_SIZELIMIT_EXCEEDED` is not displayed in the MMC console window, making it challenging to identify the root cause without additional debugging.
+The ADSI query error code `ERROR_DS_SIZELIMIT_EXCEEDED` is not displayed in the MMC console window, which can make it challenging to identify the root cause without additional debugging.